The Planning and Development Act 2024

-The Planning and Development Bill 2023 was published in November 2023.
-It is intended that the Bill will repeal and replace the current legislation, the Planning and Development Act 2000 as amended (PDA).
-The Bill carries forward certain provisions of the PDA, which have been deemed to pass the “fitness check”.
+The Planning and Development Act 2024 was signed into law on 17 October 2024.
+It repeals and replaces the Planning and Development Act 2000 as amended (PDA).
+The Act carries forward certain provisions of the PDA, which have been deemed to pass the “fitness check”.

-Some of the main changes under the Bill are as follows:
+Some of the main changes are as follows:

 An Bord Pleanála to An Coimisiún Pleanála